Round 1 vs. Round 2 vs. Round 3 MBA Applications

 You haven’t researched your target MBA programs

-Conducting detailed research on your target MBA programs (see Effective Networking for MBA Applications) is an important part of convincing a business school to admit you.
-Schools want to admit students who care enough about their program to research it thoroughly before deciding to apply, and have a good plan for how they’ll use their time at the school to achieve their own career goals and contribute to their classmates.
+Conducting detailed research on your target MBA programs (see MBA Networking Tips) is an important part of convincing a business school to admit you.
+Schools want to admit students who care enough about their program to research it thoroughly before deciding to apply and have a good plan for how they’ll use their time at the school to achieve their own career goals and contribute to their classmates.

 Campus visits are the best way to do this, and if you haven’t wrapped these up before the summer, then (at most schools) you won’t be able to complete them before Round 1 deadlines.